pvjambur/Liquid_cooling_system/README.md

 In summary, the cooling apparatus offers a holistic solution for rapidly cooling solvents during chemical and biochemical reactions.
 It is a valuable tool for research and industrial applications alike.
 The amalgamation of centrifugal force and ice-cold water cooling within our apparatus heralds a new era of efficiency and sustainability in solvent cooling technology.
 Laboratories and industrial facilities stand to benefit from this.
 Solvent cooling is transformed into a streamlined, cost-effective, and environmentally conscious process, paving the way for enhanced productivity and progress in the field of chemical synthesis and beyond.

+### Applications

+Our innovative cooling device is not limited to laboratory use.
+It can be applied in fields and processes.
+An excellent example of its effectiveness is, in printed circuit board (PCB) experiments, where quick solvent cooling's essential, for speeding up stages.
+By using our device solvents can be cooled rapidly during PCB experiments reducing time and improving productivity.
+In the domain of organic synthesis, particularly in the oxidative polymerization of aniline to produce Polyaniline, our cooling apparatus emerges as a game-changer.
+By facilitating the swift reduction of temperature during the reaction, it expedites the formation of high-quality polymers while concurrently reducing the duration of stirring required(SS Pandey, S Annapoorni, BD Malhotra.
+Macromolecules 1993, 26, 12, 3190–3193).
+Transitioning to another crucial application, the preparation of Benzene Diazonium Chloride underscores the indispensability of precise temperature control within a narrow range of 273-278 Kelvin(Trans.
+Faraday Soc., 1940,36, 948-956).
+Our apparatus rises to the occasion, providing meticulous temperature regulation essential for the synthesis of Benzene Diazonium Chloride.
+By maintaining the requisite temperature range with unparalleled precision, it ensures the integrity of the reaction and the quality of the resulting product, thereby facilitating seamless and reproducible synthesis protocols.
+Outside of the lab our cooling system has uses, in life.
+It can quickly cool drinks to the temperature or provide relief from hot summer days.
+Its versatility and efficiency make it suitable for a range of applications ensuring performance, in various scenarios..
+In essence, our innovative cooling apparatus epitomizes a paradigm shift in cooling technology, revolutionizing processes across industries with its unrivaled speed, precision, and adaptability.
+From enhancing productivity in laboratory settings to offering relief in daily life, its impact reverberates far and wide, ushering in a new era of efficiency and convenience in temperature control

 ### Working Prototype

+Crafting an efficient solvent cooler demands meticulous attention to design intricacies, ensuring optimal performance and maximal efficiency.
+Building upon our previous insights, the selection of appropriate geometries for both the inner and outer structures of the apparatus emerges as a pivotal determinant in achieving superior cooling capabilities.

 ### Literature survey